Since this review was published, newer models have been released.

 Remember that you should always change the brush head every 3 months or sooner for the optimum performance and to avoid damage to your teeth and health.

-Oral B’s very own brush heads use a dye on the Blue coloured bristles that fades in time.
+Oral-B’s very own brush heads use a dye on the Blue colored bristles that fade in time.
 This acts as an indicator to you that you need to change your brush head, or indeed a reminder can be set in the Oral B app.
 So if bristles that were once Blue are now White/Clear, get a new brush head.

 The Smart Series 7000 offers 6 different cleaning mode.